Table of contents

 Crocodiles in this area were almost hunted to extinction.
 Indeed Cairns was a centre for skin dealers who were the link between hunters and overseas buyers.

 Queensland was the last state to legally protect crocodiles.
-Legislation was introduced in 1974 giving protection was given to both crocodiles.
+Legislation was introduced in 1974 giving protection to crocodiles.

 Today there are believed to be around 25 crocodiles residing in the inlet, all of which are under 2m.